 - Sewn in a cylinder to give one slippery sheet on top of another

 - Black foam on the bottom to help keep it in place

 - Used to

 - Move someone up and down the bed

 The Slide & Turn Sheet can either be slept on directly, or placed under the bed sheets and incontinence pads.
 To turn, the Carer holds the top section and pulls it as if pulling a normal Bed Slide Sheet.
 The person can be turned from side to side, or left sleeping on their back.
-When placed under the bed sheets, the person is turned, and the bed sheets are also turned at the same time.

 The Slide & Turn Sheet is normally used by one Carer, though with heavier people, it may be possible for two Carers to use their combined body weights and strength to turn a person.
 Alternatively, sometimes one Carer may pull the Slide & Turn Sheet while the second Carer will push the person across the bed.
-Ensure this won’t hurt the person or place anyone at risk.
+Ensure this won’t hurt the patient or place anyone at risk.